University of Arkansas School of Law: History

 Following Hunt's successful entry into the law school, five more African-American students applied and were accepted into the law school: George Williford Boyce Haley, who went on to become a United States Ambassador to The Gambia; Wiley Branton, who served as dean at the Howard University School of Law; Jackie L. Shropshire; Chris Mercer; and George Howard, Jr., who later became the first black United States district court judge in Arkansas.
 Collectively they are known as the "Six Pioneers."
 In June, 1951, Shropshire became the first to graduate.
 In 1958 Branton argued Cooper v.
 Aaron in front of the Supreme Court, which forced the integration of Little Rock Central High School.

 Silas H. Hunt Hall, located adjacent to the Robert A. Leflar Law Center, honors Silas Hunt, in addition, to a historical marker in front of the law school.

 In 2007, a 64000 sqft addition to the Leflar Law Center was completed, expanding on the Young Law Library, as well as adding a coffee shop, four classrooms, a technologically equipped courtroom, and a formal entrance hall.

+In January 2026, after a public search for a new dean, Emily Suski, an academic from the University of South Carolina was offered the position, but had the offer rescinded after it became known that she had signed an amicus curiae brief in support of trans athletes in the West Virginia v.
+B. P. J. Supreme Court case.
+Republican state officials including governor Sarah Huckabee Sanders voiced support for the decision.